bamboo-io/bamboo-copy/ASSET-INFO-AGS.md

 ## Silver
 Pure Silver Bullion.
 We’ve matched 1 AGS token to 1 Gram of Silver provided through the Gold Silver Standard.

-A reality of dealing with a token fully backed by real physical bullion is that there are real costs in doing so.
-A consequence of this is that the sale of silver includes a spread of 7.3%.
-As such we recommend you approach investment into Silver with a long-term mindset.

-Plese note that Bamboo does not take any profit from this spread, the spread covers the costs in refining, production and handling of pure bullion.

-You will note silver has higher spreads than gold.
-The gold price is around 85 times higher than silver but the costs of bullion production are similar.
-Silver is also more expensive to refine, freight and store.
-In percentage terms this presents as higher spreads.
-This is normal in bullion trading.
+We trade AGS tokens through Ainslie Wealth.

+This AGS token is a digital currency (ERC-20 token) backed 1 to 1 by silver bullion already secured, insured and audited in a high security Australian vault.
+The Gold and Silver Standard are ERC-20 compliant, using the Ethereum blockchain.
+The Ethereum blockchain is the largest and most trusted blockchain protocol.

-While under management all AGS tokens are fully guaranteed using our [Proof of Solvency](https://www.getbamboo.io/solvency-protocol) protocol.
+All management of AGS tokens are fully guaranteed.
 If you have any questions please visit our [website](https://www.getbamboo.io).